-In late June 2012, Queensryche made it official: Geoff Tate was fired and Todd LaTorre was the band's new vocalist.
-This was not really a surprise to anyone who'd been following the saga thus far, as it had been quite obvious from the beginning that the "Rising West" gigs were not intended to launch a side project -- they were a tryout to see if LaTorre could handle fronting the group.
-Tate immediately filed suit in court hoping to halt the band's use of the "Queensryche" name.
-Several volleys of back-and-forth legal paperwork followed -- Tate claimed that he'd been unjustly fired from his position, while Queensryche charged that Tate had made working conditions within the band unbearable.
+In late June 2012, it was official: Geoff Tate had been fired and Todd LaTorre was the band's new vocalist.
+This was not really a surprise to anyone who'd been following the saga thus far.
+It had been quite obvious from the beginning that the "Rising West" gigs were not intended to launch a side project, they were a tryout to see if LaTorre could handle fronting the group.
+Tate immediately filed suit in court hoping to halt the band's use of the "Queensrÿche" name.
+Several volleys of back-and-forth legal paperwork followed -- Tate claimed that he'd been unjustly fired from his position, while Queensrÿche charged that Tate had made working conditions within the band unbearable.
 Despite all the drama, the "new" band continued to move forward.
-Queensryche's first official show with LaTorre took place in July 2012 at Minnesota's "Halfway Jam" festival, where they garnered rave reviews from audience members and fellow performers alike.
+Queensrÿche's first official show with LaTorre took place in July 2012 at Minnesota's "Halfway Jam" festival, where they garnered rave reviews from audience members and fellow performers alike.
 Michael Sweet of Stryper, whose band also appeared at the Halfway Jam, witnessed the set and later remarked on Stryper's Facebook page that Todd LaTorre had "breathed new life into the band."

 A Tale of Two Ryches

-Meanwhile, the "original" Queensryche continued recording their first studio album with Todd LaTorre on vocals, working with producer James "Jimbo" Barton, a veteran of the Operation: Mindcrime, Empire, and Promised Land sessions.
-Bravewords.com reported that Todd had resigned from Crimson Glory in early February of 2013, making Queensryche his full time gig.
+Meanwhile, the "original" Queensrÿche continued recording their first studio album with Todd LaTorre on vocals, working with producer James "Jimbo" Barton, a veteran of the Operation: Mindcrime, Empire, and Promised Land sessions.
+Bravewords.com reported that Todd had resigned from Crimson Glory in early February of 2013 and made the Ryche his full time gig.

-On March 4, 2013, things officially got weird when the "LaTorre version" of Queensryche announced via Billboard.com that they'd signed a new recording contract with Century Media Records.
-Century Media is one of the leading record labels in the metal and extreme music field and their extensive artist roster includes such bands as Iced Earth, Lacuna Coil, 3 Inches of Blood, and Arch Enemy.
+On March 4, 2013, the "LaTorre version" of Queensrÿche announced via Billboard.com that they'd signed a new recording contract with Century Media Records.
+Century Media is one of the leading record labels in the metal and extreme music field and their extensive artist roster includes such bands as Iced Earth, Lacuna Coil, and Arch Enemy.

-Not to be outdone, mere hours after his former bandmates' news hit the Internet, Geoff Tate announced the title and release date of his "Queensryche's" new album.
-The "Tateryche" album, titled Frequency Unknown, contained 10 new songs, plus four newly-recorded versions of Queensryche classics as "bonus tracks."
+Not to be outdone, mere hours after his former bandmates' news hit the Internet, Geoff Tate announced the title and release date of his "Queensrÿche's" new album.
+The "Tate-ryche" album, titled Frequency Unknown, contained 10 new songs, plus four newly-recorded versions of QR classics as "bonus tracks."
 Tate's camp also revealed the cover art to the new album... a fist wearing prominent metal rings shaped like an "F" and a "U." Real classy, Geoff.

 "COLD" From "Frequency Unknown"

-While Geoff continued his Operation: Mindcrime anniversary tour, taunted his haters and replaced a few more band members, the Todd LaTorre fronted version of the band unveiled the cover and track listing to their album in late April 2013.
+While Geoff continued his Operation: Mindcrime anniversary tour and replaced a few more band members, the Todd LaTorre fronted version of the band unveiled the cover and track listing to their album in late April 2013.
 Drummer Scott Rockenfield said of the self-titled album, "this gets said often by a lot of bands, but we have recorded some of our finest music in years...the addition of Todd has revitalized this band in ways we never knew."

-So in other words... that Washington State judge was correct, the market had indeed sorted things out, and the fans were voting for the LaTorre fronted lineup with their wallets.
+So in other words... that judge was correct -- the market had indeed sorted things out, and the fans were voting for the LaTorre fronted lineup with their wallets.

 At Last...There Can Be Only One!!